 The Code That Knew What It Wanted

 I did not always write tests first.
-In fact, I used to think it was a waste of time.
+I thought it was a waste of time.
 Why write tests for code that does not exist yet?
-Why not just write the thing, and test it after?
-That is what I found to be strange.
-But it actually helped me become a better developer.
+Write the implementation, then verify it works.

-Let me be clear.
 TDD is not about testing.
 It is about design.
-You follow three rules.
-No more.
-No less.
+The rules are simple and non-negotiable:

 It sounds rigid.
-Mechanical even.
-But that is where the freedom lies.
+That rigidity is where the value lies.

-Let us say you want to build a simple inventory system.
-Not a full-blown ERP.
-Just enough to track items and their quantities.
+A simple inventory system.
+Not a full ERP.
+Just enough to track items and quantities.

 @Test